-• Identify the sources of the potential subjects, derived materials, or data.
+- Identify the sources of the potential subjects, derived materials, or data.
 Describe the characteristics of the subject population, such as their anticipated number, age, gender, ethnic background, and state of health.
 Identify the criteria for inclusion or exclusion.
-Explain the rationale for research involving fetuses, in vitro fertilization, pregnant women, children, institutionalized mentally disabled subjects, prisoners, or other subjects, especially those whose ability to give voluntary informed consent may be in question.

-- Describe the recruitment and consent procedures to be followed, including the circumstances under which consent will be solicited and obtained, who will seek it, the nature of information to be provided to prospective subjects, and the methods of documenting consent.
+Explain the rationale for research involving fetuses, in vitro fertilization, pregnant women, children, institutionalized mentally disabled subjects, prisoners, or other subjects, especially those whose ability to give voluntary informed consent may be in question. - Describe the recruitment and consent procedures to be followed, including the circumstances under which consent will be solicited and obtained, who will seek it, the nature of information to be provided to prospective subjects, and the methods of documenting consent.
 Include the consent form to be used. - Describe potential risks to the subjects-physical, psychological, social, legal, or other-and assess their likelihood and seriousness.
 Describe alternative methods, if any, that were considered and why they will not be used. - Describe the procedures for protecting against or minimizing potential risks and include an assessment of their likely effectiveness.
 Include a discussion of confidentiality safeguards, where relevant, and arrangements for providing medical treatment if needed. - Describe and assess the potential benefits to be gained by the subjects, as well as the benefits that may accrue to society in general as a result of the planned work. - Discuss the risks in relation to the anticipated benefits to the subject and to society.

 If HEI decides to fund a study involving human subjects, the investigator will be asked to submit a detailed protocol before starting the study and to comply with HEI's special QA/QC procedures (see HEI Project Negotiation, Project Management, and Investigator Commitment and Appendix C).
 Approval of the study by the Institutional Review Board (IRB) at the investigator's institution is required before starting a study with human subjects.
+In addition, HEI will need to obtain approval from EPA before subject recruitment starts, as described under HEI Project Negotiation, Project Management, and Investigator Commitment on page 26.
 Documentation submitted to HEI should include (1) the complete application to the IRB; (2) consent forms, if applicable; and (3) a signed letter from the IRB indicating that the study has been approved or exempted.